 Proposals must be concise and straightforward.
-Information that is extraneous and not germane to the research project will not be included.
-The proposal is limited to 25 pages, not including the front and rear cover sheet, Times New Roman 12 point.
-Pages shall have information printed on only one side of the paper.
+Information that is extraneous and not germane to the project should not be included.
+The proposal is limited to 25 pages, not including the front and rear cover sheet; the font shall be Times New Roman 12 point.
+Pages shall be numbered and have information printed on only one side of the paper.
 Proposals will be evaluated beginning with the Summary Page (page 1) and will terminate with the 25th page.
+Failure to adhere to these instructions will be cause for rejection of the proposal.